Tranvía: Tranvias de Filipinas

 During the Spanish colonial era, the tramway was referred to as the Tranvias de Filipinas.
-The decree in 1875 by King Alfonso XII instigated the planning for railways in the Philippines.
+The decree in 1875 by King Alfonso XII initiated the planning for railways in the Philippines.
 The following year, in 1876, the Formularios para la reducion de los anteproyectos de ferrocarriles, prepared by the Administracion de Obras Publicas to identify the layouts of future railway documents.
-At the same year, Engineer Eduardo López Navarro submitted the Memoria Sobre el Plan General de Ferrocarriles en la Isla de Luzón which documents railway plans throughout the island of Luzon.
-Subsequently, in 1878 León Monssour formulated a five-line tramway system which included a loop within Intramuros, a line to Malate Church, another through Calle Azcarraga, through the community nearby San Sebastian Church aimed to serve locals from Sampaloc, and a line to Malacañang Palace.
+In the same year, Engineer Eduardo López Navarro submitted the Memoria Sobre el Plan General de Ferrocarriles en la Isla de Luzón which documents railway plans throughout the island of Luzon.
+Subsequently, in 1878, León Monssour formulated a five-line tramway system which included a loop within Intramuros, a line to Malate Church, another through Calle Azcarraga, through the community nearby San Sebastian Church aimed to serve locals from Sampaloc, and a line to Malacañang Palace.

 Constructing the plans of León Monssour would not be realized without an entrepreneurial initiative.
 In 1882, the tramway company venture Compañia de los Tranvías de Filipinas was founded by Jacobo Zóbel y Zangroniz, engineer Luciano M. Bremon, and banker Adolfo Bayo in line with Manila's growing populace and demands for better land transit.
-At the same year, the plans of Monssour were reviewed, and the Malacañang Line, thought to not meet projected demands, was replaced with plans for a line connecting Tondo and Malabón.
+At the same year, the plans of Monssour were reviewed.
+The Malacañang Line, thought to not meet projected demands, was replaced with plans for a line connecting Tondo and Malabón, later to be rebulit in the 1890s.

 The tranvia lines were not opened at the same time; major construction for the lines took place between 1883 and 1886.
 The first tram line to be completed was the Tondo Line which was inaugurated on December 9, 1883.
 This was followed by the Intramuros Line in 1886; and then the Sampaloc Line the following year.
 The Sampaloc Line was named as such due to the nearby locality it services.

-In 1888, the Malabón Line— also the first steam railway of the Philippines—was completed, following the revised plans of Monssour.
-The line proved to be a commercial success—both by estimation and usage—with a greater profit than wheeled traffic.
-Aside from that, the ease of transporting goods from Malabon and the neighboring area of Navotas hugely contributed to the line's success.
+In 1888, the Malabón Line, the first steam railway of the Philippines, was completed, following the revised plans of Monssour.
+The line proved to be a commercial success, both by estimation and usage, with a greater profit than wheeled traffic.
+Aside from that, the ease of transporting goods from Malabon and the neighboring town of Navotas hugely contributed to the line's success.
+It was also the only line with a double deck passenger railcar in service, the first and only time these appeared in the country.

 Subsequently, in 1889, the Malate Line was opened to the public.
 Overall, the tramway provided a cheap, safe, and convenient means of transport within the city until the ouster of the Spanish regime by the US when tram services dwindled in maintenance and capacity.